 Whether you're flying for fun or working for clients, every day as a drone pilot is different from the last.
 This industry is full of surprises.
 Here a few things that nobody tells you before you get started.

 Aerial photography is only the beginning

 Plenty of photography enthusiasts get into flying because it's a logical step.
 Once you've mastered capturing images and videos from the ground, why not take it to the skies?

 But aerial photography is only the beginning; few new pilots realize how many applications for drone technology there are.
-Beyond the creative industries, markets are evolving for commercial drone services in real estate, infrastructure inspection, construction, agriculture and more.
+Beyond the creative industries, markets are evolving for commercial drone photography and videography services in real estate, infrastructure inspection, construction, agriculture and more.

 You're hooked for the long-term